jaldabaoth-code/Heroku-Project/README.md

    2. In heroku dashboard create new application : <b>New</b> -> <b>Create new app</b>
    3. Once you choose the name of the application and your region., click on the button to validate it
    4. In your terminal run : `heroku login`
-   5. Git repository (Choose the cas 1, 2 or 3)
+   5. Git repository (Choose the cas a, b or c)
       1. If you don't have a git repository (Create a new Git repository)
          1. In your terminal run : `git init`
          2. In your terminal run : `heroku git:remote -a application_name`